How to Choose Social Media Share Buttons

 Again, it’s hard to argue against the idea that a Twitter share button is good for pushing out content.
 With 80 million users (according to an October 2011 stat by Quantcast), the microblog Twitter is an ideal place to share good content and have it spread quickly.
 On our blog, Twitter is a popular way our audience shares content, and it’s considered a social signal in certain search algorithms.
 You can learn more about the power of tweets and retweets on rankingon SEOmoz.

-While many might argue that Google’s social network, Google+, is only used by a niche community (comprised of lots of techies), one report predicts the network will reach 400 million users by the end of 2012, if it continues at the pace it’s going.
+While many might argue that Google’s social network, Google+, is only used by a niche community (comprised of lots of techies), one report predicts the network will reach 400 million users by the end of 2012 if it continues at the pace it’s going.
 The fact that the community is comprised of lots of tech people works in our favor; for businesses in other industries, it’s worth exploring whether Google+ and its +1 button is the right place to share content.
-When a person +1s content, it not only shows up in the Google+ community, but the endorsement can also be seen alongside search results.
+When a person +1s content, it not only shows up in the Google+ community but the endorsement can also be seen alongside search results.
 And as many of us know, these types of endorsements are becoming increasingly important for many reasons.
 Many are speculating what the Google +1 button will mean to the future of search.
 For us, we’re going to stick it out with this share button and see where it takes us.

-Take the time to understand who your audience is, where they are spending their time online, how people are coming to your site and the long-term health of the social community before making decisions about which social share buttons you want to include on your Web content pages.
+Take the time to understand who your audience is, where they are spending their time online, how people are coming to your site, and the long-term health of the social community before making decisions about which social share buttons you want to include on your Web content pages.
 The more choices a reader has, the more likely it is to cause analysis paralysis.
 And the messier your Web page might look with all the social share button clutter.
 Give fewer, more targeted options to make it easier for your visitors to choose and share content.

 And test!
 Don’t just put a button up and then ignore it for the rest of your life.
-See if it’s working for you by extracting the important data to measure social share button success and their impact on your content goals.
+See if it’s working for you by extracting the important data to measure social share button success and its impact on your content goals.

 Do you have thoughts on this topic?
 Please share with us below!